 “Thank you again for meeting with me about the administrator position last Monday.
 I remember that you were hoping to schedule second interviews by Friday.
 I know that these processes can be delayed, and I wanted to reach out and see how I can make it easier for you.”

-Your purpose in sending a reminder email isn’t to impose guilt but to encourage something to happen.
-The best way to get that across is with a request for what you need the recipient to do, along with when you need it.
+Your purpose in sending a friendly reminder email isn’t to impose guilt but to encourage something to happen.
+The best way to get that across is with a request for what you need the recipient to do — a call to action — along with when you need it.
 Be as specific as possible.
 Even if you've shared your phone number before, for example, include it again in your call to action so there's no mistaking the action you want the recipient to take: